Dysmenorrhea (Painful Menstrual Periods): Causes and Treatment

 There are two main types of dysmenorrhea: primary and secondary, each with distinct characteristics that we will elaborate on below:

-There are two types of period cramps: primary and secondary.
+There are two types of painful menstrual periods: primary and secondary.

 Primary Dysmenorrhea

 Primary dysmenorrhea typically starts with the first ovulatory cycles in young women and may continue throughout their life, possibly even into their fifties.
-It is usually due to an increase in prostaglandin levels, which causes the uterine muscles to contract more strongly, particularly in ovulatory cycles, and can lead to severe frequent menstrual contractions, low uterine blood flow, and sensitive pelvic nerves.
+It is usually due to increased prostaglandin levels, which causes the uterine muscles to contract more strongly, particularly in ovulatory cycles.
+It can lead to severe, frequent menstrual contractions, low uterine blood flow, and sensitive pelvic nerves.

 Secondary Dysmenorrhea

-This type of dysmenorrhea is caused by an underlying medical condition, such as endometriosis, fibroids, pelvic inflammatory disease, or adenomyosis.
-These conditions can lead to inflammation, scarring, or abnormal tissue growth in the reproductive organs, resulting in painful menstrual cramps.
-It typically arises in anovulatory cycles and affects women aged between 35 and 45.
-Treatment for secondary dysmenorrhea focuses on addressing the underlying cause of the condition.
+An underlying medical condition, such as endometriosis, fibroids, pelvic inflammatory disease, or adenomyosis cause this type of painful menstrual period.
+These conditions can lead to inflammation, scarring, or abnormal tissue growth in the reproductive organs, resulting in painful menstruation.
+It typically arises in anovulatory cycles and affects women aged 35 and 45.
+Treatment for secondary dysmenorrhea focuses on addressing the underlying causes of period pain.

 Who Might More Likely Have Dysmenorrhea?